shrey0303/Fix-Protocol/README.md

 ### Why each design decision exists

-Every choice below has a measurable reason.
-If you'd make a different choice, I'd like to hear why.

 | Decision | Why | Tradeoff |
 |----------|-----|----------|
 | `string_view` over `std::string` | Parsing 15 fields into `std::string` means 15 heap allocations per message (above SSO threshold). `string_view` eliminates all of them. | Caller must keep the raw buffer alive while `ParsedMessage` is in use.
 Dangling views are silent.
 Documented on the struct. |